Welcome to Your Vaccination Guide

 This consumer guide/website/document is not intended to provide medical advice.
 Talk to your doctor about any questions you may have.

 You deserve to stay healthy and feel safe – for your and your family’s sake.
 COVID-19 can make this difficult.
 The virus infects and kills randomly, while also disproportionately targeting specific groups, including people over 65, those with chronic health conditions and people of color.
 You may think you are safe because of your age, current good health or other reasons, but until everyone is vaccinated, none of us are safe.
-The Delta variant surge is an example of what can happen when we allow the virus to spread and mutate unchecked.
+The Delta and Omicron variant surges are examples of what can happen when we allow the virus to spread and mutate unchecked.

 Do you need help finding a vaccination site?
 Go to Vaccines.gov.